Yellow toadflax

 About This Species

-Yellow toadflax, also known as Common toadflax or Butter-and-eggs, spreads by a creeping root system.
-It is native to Europe and typically found in cultivated fields, pastures, along roadsides and other disturbed areas throughout BC.
+Yellow toadflax (Common toadflax, Butter-and-eggs) spreads by a creeping root system.
+It was introduced from its native range of Europe and Asia.
+It is typically found in cultivated fields, pastures, along roadsides and other disturbed areas throughout BC.
 Yellow toadflax can out-compete native plants, which negatively affects plant crops, and reduces grass growing in pastures and rangelands.

 How to Identify